PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

     * [Filtering Policy](..\RS#default-filtering-policy)
     * [Communities](..\RS#announcement-control-via-bgp-communities)
     * Nutshell: **Config the RS session as peering session**
-    * You can connect to this RS without any concern, We will doing IRR and RPKI validation for you.
+    * You can connect to this RS without any concern, We do IRR and RPKI validation for you.
     * A BGP connection with RS1 is mandatory and you must **announce at least one IPv6 route from your internal network**.
     * IP Address(link-local mode): `fe80::114:514 % eth1`
     * IP Address(Regular mode): `2404:f4c0:f70e:1980::114:514`
 * RS2<a name="RS2"></a>
     * AS114514
-    * Transitable route server.
-This RS allow it's routes be transitted to external, and it allows transit external route to RS.
+    * "Transitable" route server.
+This RS allow it's routes be exported to external upstream by any member, and it allows transit external route to RS.
         * But you have to transit symmetrically.
 When you transit routes in, you have to transit our routes out.
         * You can be a voluntary **transit provider**, help us transit our routes to other place such as STUIX or he.net without setup BGP sessions for each downstream one by one.
     * Experimental RS, which mixes the peering route and the transit route in the same bgp session.
 Please sperate it by using bgp_large_community at your filter.